bgotink/kdl/documentation/src/internals/parser.md

 - If the first token is a number or a keyword, then it must be an argument
 - If the first token is a string, then we need to check if there's an equals sign.

-Looking for the equals sign required unbounded lookahead thanks to the allowed `node-space` between the property name and the equals sign.
+Looking for the equals sign requires unbounded lookahead thanks to the allowed `node-space` between the property name and the equals sign.
 By changing this non-terminal so it also consumes any `node-space` that comes after the property or argument, we can remove the need for the look-ahead.

 ### node-children